Stoic-Angel/Stoic-Angel/README.md

 ML and Data Science Engineer
 ----------------------------

 I'm a relentless learner with a knack for grasping any subject matter swiftly, as long as I'm able to follow my innate curiosity.
-I've immersed myself in Machine Learning and GenAI, applying theoretical knowledge to practical solutions.
+I've been building in Machine Learning and GenAI, applying theoretical knowledge to practical solutions.
 I've recently completed an internship at a burgeoning startup in Delhi, building RAG models and computer vision application prototypes.
 Let's connect to explore potential areas of collaboration!

 * 🌍  I'm based in Noida
 * ✉️  You can contact me at [aayushjain981@gmail.com](mailto:aayushjain981@gmail.com)
 * 🤝  I'm open to collaborating on Deep Learning, GenAI, and Quant projects
-* ⚡  Exploring competitive programming
+* ⚡  I'm also starting out in competitive programming

 ### Skills